-If a family member also works on campus, and needs to park at the same time as you, they will need to purchase their own permit.
+If a family member also works or needs to be on campus at the same time as you, they will need to purchase their own permit.
 If a guest and not affiliated with UNO, they must drive a vehicle not registered on your account.
 This way there will not be two vehicles with one permit on campus, doing this may result in a violation.
-They can purchase a daily/hourly permit.
-If they need to drive a vehicle on your account.
-Remove that vehicle for their stay, purchase a permit, and then re-add after the visit.
+They can purchase a daily/hourly permit if they need to drive a vehicle on your account.

 How do I pay a violation?

 UNO faculty, staff, students, and visitors are able to pay violations online.

 Do I need to register a new vehicle or license plate?